jakofys/paywall/README.md

 To build the CLI tool, you have two possibilities.

-**First** and default behavior, run the `builder-tool.sh` script and then, build basicly your program according to current OS.
+**First** and default behavior, run the `go build paywall` script and then, build basicly your program according to current OS.

 **Second** way is to make you own build recipe executing: